Tax Accountants in Japan thumbnail

 Freee

 Freee is similar to Money Forward in that it connects various services within accounting, and it’s proven a very useful platform for small to medium-sized businesses.
-It has automated functions like automated credit card receipts and the inclusion of invoices and expenses.
-Its biggest selling point, however, is that it has automated alerts for anything you input, such as omissions or errors you may have entered, so you’ll never have to worry about penalties or filing your taxes wrongly.
+It imports credit card and bank data, tracks expenses and invoices, and includes smart alerts for missing data or filing errors, helping users stay compliant and avoid penalties.

 Finding your Japanese tax accountant